Toshi's Table

 Why You'll Love This Recipe

-• Fall harvest pasta salad is easy to make and has simple seasonal ingredients.
+• This fall pasta salad recipe is easy to make and has simple seasonal ingredients.

 • It will easily feed 4-6 people and is great for a potluck or thanksgiving pasta salad!

-• This healthy pasta salad stores well and makes for a tasty lunch to meal prep.
+• Harvest pasta salad stores well and makes for a tasty lunch to meal prep.

 Ingredient Notes